If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 But more to the point, I can rather easily imagine Carlyle’s response to present-day Kansas, Missouri, Illinois, Tennessee or (Lord help us) Louisiana.
 If those states in 1881 might have shaken Carlyle’s faith in the downward course of democracy, a point on which we may defer to Whitman, I can’t imagine their present successors would achieve any such result.

 In fact, if we could organize a joint tour of their ghosts, I rather imagine that Whitman himself would end up siding with Carlyle on many (if not all) points.
 We have seen Whitman’s honesty, and we cannot imagine him arguing for the track record of democracy since he wrote, if only because all his arguments are plainly falsified.
-If Carlyle ignores this arguments, he ignores them because they are (and thus must always have been) worthy of nothing but ignorance.
+If Carlyle ignores these arguments, he ignores them because they are (and thus must always have been) worthy of nothing but ignorance.

-Our society, of course, has its own mental defences against the Carlylean position.
+Our society, of course, has its own mental defenses against the Carlylean position.
 There is certainly no shortage of arguments for “republicanism and democracy.”
 They are just all different from Whitman’s arguments.
 Still, there are enough that most intelligent people consider the case overwhelming—to the point where they have never seriously considered it.

 However, if we imagine Whitman dropping his own falsified arguments and picking up the latest and greatest replacements, we imagine a Walt Whitman who is not a poet but a defense lawyer.
 People have called Whitman many nasty names, but no one to my knowledge ever described him as a reptilian, two-tongued bureaucrat.